 Importantly, mortgage brokers also know how different lenders operate when it comes to ‘unwritten rules’ around the treatment of various income streams, such as rent.

-Logically, the more income the lender is prepared to assess, the better your serviceability.
+Note: Logically, the more income the lender is prepared to assess, the better your serviceability.

 So it pays to find the right product.

-6. Dare I say it…cross-collateralize!
+6. Dare I say it… cross-collateralise!

-I know that I’ve warned investors against giving lenders all of your properties on a platter in cross securitised loan structures, but offering additional security to the bank can allow you to borrow at a higher LVR, thereby reducing the amount you’ll have to pay from your own pocket.
+I know that I’ve warned investors against giving lenders all of your properties on a platter in cross-securitised loan structures, but offering additional security to the bank can allow you to borrow at a higher LVR, thereby reducing the amount you’ll have to pay from your own pocket.

 This would have to be a last resort type method of increasing your serviceability however, given the bank would repossess all assets attached to the loan if things go pear shaped, and for all other reasons we have advised you not to cross-collateralize.

-7. Extend your loan term.
+7. Extend your loan term

 Longer loan terms equal reduced monthly financial obligations and therefore, more serviceability muscle to flex.